 The campus is snugly rooted in a historic residential neighborhood.
-The Windmoor Center is small-scaled to respect this context and features a contemporary expression of the school's history.
-At the same time, it blends in with the historic fabric of the campus and surrounding neighborhood.
+The Windmoor Center is small-scaled to respect this context and features a contemporary expression of the school's history, named after St. Teresa, the Patron Saint of Lace-Making.
+At the same time, it blends in with the historic fabric of the 150-year-old school campus and surrounding neighborhood.
 The exceptional preservation of the site's landscape, as well as the open-armed embrace of neighborhood partnerships, has resulted in the campus becoming a popular neighborhood park and community center.